Jesscru/weather-dashboard/README.md

 ## Credits

-The [OpenWeather API](https://openweathermap.org/api) was used to retrieve weather data for inputed cities.
+The [OpenWeather API](https://openweathermap.org/api) was used to retrieve weather data for inputed cities and the retrieval of the icons.

 The page is hosted by Github pages.